d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

         position, i.e. before the first predicate definition in the buffer.

-  Add a command for inserting a new clause, similar to `C-M-m' in `prolog-mode'
-        `sweeprolog-mode' should provide a command for inserting a new clause for the predicate at or above point.

   Add a command for interactively inserting a new predicate
         `sweeprolog-mode' should provide a command for interactively inserting a new predicate definition, ideally with optional